LCD344/Kirby-userManager-panel-extention/readme.md

 UsersModel::where('username','john')->first();
 ```

-Full documentation of the ORM is in [Laravel eloquent](https://laravel.com/docs/5.3/eloquent)
+Full documentation of the ORM is in [Laravel eloquent](https://laravel.com/docs/5.5/eloquent)

+To convert users from database to files and vice versa, you can choose the desired type of db (`c::set("userManager.database",true);` will convert to database and `c::set("userManager.database",false);` from database to files) and then run `php site\plugins\userManager\CLConvert.php` from kirby's main folder.
+Make sure that both the folders and the database are properly set up in the kirby options so the converter will know from where to where copy everything.

-Details about enabling the bd are in the options section of this readme.
+Details about enabling the DB are in the options section of this readme.

 ## Options